lwesterl/TunnelEscape/ML/Readme.md

 python3 server.py
 ```

+## Converting model
+Use _convert_model.py_
+- The model must first exist
+- This needs some tweaking and the convert process has two steps (commenting/uncommenting code required)

 ## Note
 * The model uses old tensorflow non-functional API which is basically deprecated (tensorflow v.1)
 * It should be converted to use the Keras API for longevity